DevTiolu/Devops_Projects/Linux-Project/README.md

+# What is Linux?

+**Linux** is the best-known and most-used open source operating system.
+Popular distributions include Ubuntu, Fedora, Debian, openSUSE, and Red Hat.

+Most Linux distributions use **graphical user interface (GUI)**, making them beginner-friendly.
+However, it is recommended to use the **command line interface (CLI)** because it's quicker and offers more control.

 # Basic Commands in Linux

-Linux is the best-known and most-used open source operating system.
+**Linux commands** are a type of Unix command or shell procedure.
+They run on the **command line interface (CLI)** and interact with your system via texts and processes.

+Linux commands are used to perform a variety of tasks, including displaying information about files and directories.

 ## `sudo` command